-All of us, regardless of faith, were inundated with daily tweets and madness and the flaunting of clear criminal wrongdoing and constant lies and fear of what the mad king might do next, as well as the knowledge that he couldn't be stopped.
+All of us were inundated with daily tweets and madness and the flaunting of clear criminal wrongdoing proving our "justice system" was a bad joke and the constant lies and the fear of what the mad king might do next, as well as the knowledge that he couldn't be stopped.

 And then he was.

 I don't mean to celebrate prematurely.
 As the Delta variant and probably others are spreading because Trump's cultists won't get vaccinated or wear masks and can't be reasoned with or presented with facts, we can't really talk about ourselves as being in a post pandemic world.
 As Republican politicians continue to back Trump's election lies as a preface to dismantle voting rights and known traitors continue to walk around free from consequence, we're not in a post Trump world.

 But I witnessed a miracle, Esteemed Reader.
 A few, actually.
 I watched the January 6th insurrection as it happened, and it wasn't any tourist lovefest and damn to Hell every Republican who tries to gaslight us and tell us that we saw we did not see.
 I watched 9/11 live on television as well, and January 6th was scarier.

 There was no doubt in my mind that this was it.
 I knew I was about to see Mike Pence hung from the gallows next to the banner reading "Jesus Saves" and the execution of many other politicians, and then it would just be a question of could I get my family out of this country in time or was it already too late.